wellington/wellington/README.md

 OS Support
 ============
 Binaries are provided for Linux and OS X. Building from source will work on any os libSass supports.
-Windows support has been dropped due to [https://github.com/wellington/wellington/issues/160](#160)
+Windows support has been dropped due to Issue [#160](https://github.com/wellington/wellington/issues/160)

 #### Use with Grunt or Gulp